NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawn_prims/tutorial/tutorial.md

 ### Step 1.3: Choose a Location for Your Extension

-In the following prompt, select the default location for your Extension, and click **Create**:
+In the following prompt, select the default location for your Extension, and click **Select**:

 ![Create Extension](images/spawnprim_tutorial4.png)